nubonics/datix/README.md

 ### Datta Able Free Dashboard

 Datta Able Bootstrap Lite is the most styled Bootstrap 4 Lite Admin Template, around all other Lite/Free admin templates in the market.
 It comes with high feature-rich pages and components with fully developer-centric code.
-Comes with error/bug-free, well structured, well-commented code and regularly with all latest updated code, which saves your large amount of developing backend application time and it is fully customizable. - provided by **CodedThemes**.
+Comes with error/bug-free, well structured, well-commented code and regularly with all latest updated code, which saves your large amount of developing backend application time and it is fully customizable. - provided by **Nubonix**.

 <br />